How Remote Assistance Protects Employees and Customers from Coronavirus

 - reducing technician dispatch rates by enabling customers to resolve more issues by themselves;

 - allowing companies to continue delivering effective customer service when technician visits are not feasible or safe due to epidemics like the coronavirus.

 Field service organizations rely heavily on highly specialized human resources.
 In times of crisis when travel is discouraged and experts cannot easily make site visits, technicians are able to solve issues using video collaboration tools such as Visual Assistance.
 By consulting with a remote expert via a live stream, less experienced employees can benefit from AR-based visual guidance, assisting them in troubleshooting issues.
 This enables companies to reduce risk, cutting both machine downtime and Total Time to Resolution in the process.

 This groundbreaking technology delivers clear cost savings and reduces the need for experts to travel by extending their reach.
 Now, medical technicians in high-risk areas can receive support from experts via remote assistance and the onboarding of emergency infrastructure staff can be streamlined.

-Using Remote Support to Maximize Efficiency during the COVID-19 Pandemic
+Using Remote Support to Maximize Efficiency and Safety During the COVID-19 Pandemic